-Nick has received commissions by the Wellesley Composers Conference, the Aspen Music Festival and School, Shouse Institute at the Great Lakes Chamber Music Festival, National Arts Centre in Canada, Steven D. Davis and the UMKC Conservatory Wind Ensemble, and Symphony Number One, among others.
+Nick’s music has been performed in Canada, the United Kingdom, Italy, Austria, Lithuania, Sweden, Singapore, Thailand, China, New Zealand, and throughout the United States.
+He has composed for some of the leading ensembles of today such as Alarm Will Sound, The Berkeley Symphony, l’Orchestre de la francophonie, the Jasper String Quartet, the Aspen Contemporary Ensemble, le Nouvel Ensemble Moderne, Ensemble Paramirabo, and Third Angle Ensemble.
+Nick has received commissions by the Wellesley Composers Conference, the Aspen Music Festival and School, Shouse Institute at the Great Lakes Chamber Music Festival, National Arts Centre in Canada, Le Domain Forget, and Nu Deco Ensemble, among others.
 In addition to having been awarded many national and international honors, Nick has received residencies at Copland House, Willapa Bay AiR, and was a finalist for the Rome Prize.

 Nick holds degrees from the University of Missouri-Kansas City, where he was a Preparing Future Faculty Fellow, and Heidelberg University.
 His primary composition teachers included James Mobberley, Chen Yi, Zhou Long, and Brian Bevelander.
 Nick’s music is currently self-published and is distributed by Composers Edition (UK), Trev-co Varner Music (USA), and E.C.
 Schirmer Music Company (USA).
 Nick is currently assistant professor of composition studies at Yong Siew Toh Conservatory of Music at the National University of Singapore.